Kpable/100-days-of-game-dev/log.md

-# 100 Days Of Game Dev - Log
+# 100 Days Of Game Dev - Round 1 Log

 <a name="toc"></a>
 ### Table of Contents